-II.
-Bodies of Revolution at Near Sonic Speeds
+Bodies of Revolution at Near-Sonic Speeds

-The flow about bodies of revolution has added significance at near sonic and low supersonic speeds because of the "Transonic Equivalence Rule" first attributed to Oswatitsch and Keune.
-The transonic equivalence rule states that the flow about a general "slender" configuration can be separated into two distinct parts, which are simply added together algebraically to yield the total flow field.
-One part can be thought of as the flow due to the local cross sectional geometry shape of the configuration, and the other part as a mean flow imparted by remote parts of the configuration.
+The flow about bodies of revolution has added significance at near-sonic and low-supersonic speeds because of the transonic equivalence rule first attributed [3] to Oswatitsch and Keune.
+The transonic equivalence rule states that the flow about a general "slender" configuration can be separated into two distinct parts which are simply added together algebraically to yield the total flowfield.
+One part can be thought of as the flow due to the local cross-sectional geometry shape of the configuration, and the other part as a mean flow imparted by remote parts of the configuration.

-According to the transonic equivalence rule, the flow far away from a general "slender" configuration becomes axisymmetric and equal to the flow around the equivalent body of revolution.
-Furthermore, the drag rise of an entire properly designed aircraft configuration at its design lift coefficient is equal to the drag of the equivalent body of revolution providing that the wing does not become prematurely critical in the flow field induced by the equivalent body .
+According to the transonic equivalence rule, the flow far away from a general slender configuration becomes axisymmetric and equal to the flow around an equivalent equal cross-sectional area body of revolution.
+Furthermore, the drag rise of an entire properly designed aircraft configuration at its design lift coefficient is equal to the drag of the equivalent body of revolution providing that the wing does not become prematurely critical in the flowfield induced by the equivalent body [4-6].